rduplain/hosts/README.md

   presumed to have the latest information on the IP for all aliases in the match; the output includes that IP for all matched aliases.

+A hosts file can specify both IPv4 and IPv6 addresses for a hostname.
+In effect, IPv4 and IPv6 are separate and distinct namespaces within the hosts file.
+When matching IP addresses, `hosts` tracks IPv4 and IPv6 addresses separately.

 While `hosts` can reliably rewrite hosts data in-place, repeat autonomous calls to `hosts` benefit from writing to an output file which is not ultimately used as an input file in a later invocation.
 This will avoid the case where a